Login and compare online photocopier rental prices instantly now.

 What will be better?

-Photocopier lease end: YOU are responsible for the lease payments until it is all settled and completed.
+YOU are responsible for the rental payments until it is all settled and completed.
 Make sure you take ownership of any settlements as if the photocopier dealer doesn’t settle it, you’re still responsible.
-I have seen this numerous times where the sales guy has said verbally he will end the contract and the customer has ended up with 2 leases and 2 machines.
-Get it in writing they will settle the lease and that’s part of the agreement and condition of the order.
+I have seen this numerous times where the sales guy has said verbally he will end the contract and the customer has ended up with 2 rental agreements and 2 machines.
+Get it in writing they will settle the rent and that’s part of the agreement and condition of the order.

-Photocopier lease responsibility: YOU are responsible for the copier machine but you do not own it until you get title.
+YOU are responsible for the copier machine and rental but you do not own it until you get title.
 This is then covered by the service contract, to ensure it keeps running properly.
 So make sure it’s written in the terms everything you need to have a good experience.

 You also need to give it back at the end of the lease in good repair, some dealers have it in their terms that to do this you pay the costs to get the machine up to standard.